STAT506/HW5/README.md

 read_csv('http://math.montana.edu/ahoegh/Data/Beauty.csv')
 ```

 Fit a model that uses beauty (btystdave) and at least one other variable to model course evaluations (courseevaluations).
 Consider whether an interaction(s) is appropriate.
-For each model, explain the meaning of each of the coefficients and provide evidence/size statements.
+For ~~each~~ _the_ model, explain the meaning of each of the coefficients and provide evidence/size statements.

 ## Question 2.
 GH.
 Ex 4.3 (6 points)
 Plotting linear and nonlinear regressions...